 If you want to make food that little bit special, alcohol is always the answer.
 Okay, okay… Maybe it's not always the answer.
 But, there are many cases where a little bit of rum, wine or something else can really make a difference.

-That’s certainly the case in this collection of recipes that I’ve gathered.
+It is however, certainly the case in this collection of alcohol-infused savory recipes that I've gathered.
 These are recipes for savory sauces that use alcohol in some shape or form.
 Sometimes the recipe is just for the sauce, but other times the recipe for an entire dish is also present.

 The recipes are a good reminder of the versatility of alcohol.
 Many of us (myself included) love to drink alcohol, but at the same time, it has a depth of flavor that can really bring food to life.
 Even if you don't cook with alcohol often, these sauces are still worth trying.